 It is a Spy Fiction parody built around the efforts of agents from various countries to extract valuable weaponry patents from the young and attractive widow of Constantin Benard Shah, an international arms dealer who mysteriously disappeared then was found dead.

-The film was the second in a Thematic Series after the gangster comedy Les Tontons Flingueurs (1963), by the same production company, director (Lautner) and dialogue writer (Audiard), and starring a number of stars from that film (Ventura, Blier, Blanche).
-The third film this Production Posse did was Ne nous fâchons pas (1965).
+The film was the second in a thematic trilogy, the Trilogie des Malfaisants, after the gangster comedy Les Tontons flingueurs (1963).
+The third film (most of) this crew did was Ne nous fâchons pas (1966).